The Best Wireless Networking Buyer’s Guide – Fall 2024

 Netgear Orbi RBK852

 What if you absolutely must have it all?
-The very latest, fastest solution with the longest range, the most features, the works?!?
+Tremendous speed, fantastic range, extra features, and the simplest setup?!?
 Then you get the Orbi RBK852 from Netgear.
-It is simply the pinnacle of home networking.
-It offers up insane AX6000 speed thanks to its 4×4 radios and dedicated backhaul between nodes.
+It offers the absolute maximum throughput available on WiFi 6 thanks to its 4×4 radios and dedicated backhaul between nodes (meaning the communication between the router nodes doesn’t eat into the connection to client devices).
 It’s rated up to a range of 5,000 sq ft and 60+ simultaneous device connections.
-What more could you ask for?

 The Guru’s Tip